 Within a few weeks, we could walk through the dining room.
 We could eat in the dining room.
 During all the years that came after that, we just kept decluttering, and slowly, persistently, over time our home became a place we could truly live.

 And now?
 I want to help other people do the same.

 It’s why I started this blog (and its predecessor, Behind Closed Drawers.).
 And it’s why I keep working on new products to help others tackle their clutter.

 My method of step by step decluttering

-Most recently, I’ve released my book, Room to Live: 90 Days to a Clutter-Free Home, now available on Kindle (get it HERE) and as a pre-order for the soon to be released PDF version (with added bonuses!)
+Most recently, I’ve released my book, Room to Live: 90 Days to a Clutter-Free Home, now available on Kindle (get it HERE) and as a pre-order for the printable PDF version (with added bonuses!)
 The paperback edition will follow shortly after that.